| HOME

 game last year), I now sit glued in front of something

-has never seen it, there is effectively a continual
+never seen it, there is effectively a continual vidi-printer

-vidi-printer at the bottom of the screen, which flashes
+at the bottom of the screen, which flashes up each goal

-up each goal scored around the country (with the scorer)
+scored around the country (with the scorer) as it happens

-as it happens whilst the presenter, a bloke called
+whilst the presenter, a bloke called Jeff Stelling (a

-Jeff Stelling (a Hartlepool fan), gives you various
+Hartlepool fan), gives you various bits of statistical

-No sooner has a Chester goal flashed up on screen (not
+a Chester goal flashed up on screen (not very often

 Mostly, watching this programme is